 If awarded, the degree will be posted to the student's permanent record with the special notation of "Degree Conferred Posthumously."

 Requests or inquiries regarding the possibility of a posthumous degree should be made to the University Registrar.
-Requests will be evaluated by the Provost, Associate Provost of Academic Services, and the Registrar.
+Requests will be evaluated by the Provost and the Registrar.
 If the posthumous degree request is approved or not approved, the Registrar will notify the requesting party accordingly.